oeg-upm/TINTOlib-Documentation/docs/source/tinto.rst

      - Valid values
    * - :py:data:`problem`
      - The type of problem, defining how the images are grouped.
-     - 'supervised'
+     - 'classification'
-     - ['supervised', 'unsupervised', 'regression']
+     - ['classification', 'unsupervised', 'regression']
-   * - :py:data:`normalize`
+   * - :py:data:`transformer`
-     - If True, normalizes input data using MinMaxScaler.
+     - Preprocessing transformations like scaling, normalization, etc.
-     - True
+     - MinMaxScaler()
-     - [True, False]
+     - Scikit Learn transformers or custom implementation inheriting CustomTransformer.
    * - :py:data:`verbose`
      - Show execution details in the terminal.
      - False
      - [True, False]
    * - :py:data:`pixels`
-     - The number of pixels used to create the image (one side); total pixels = pixels * pixels.
+     - The number of pixels used to create the image (one side).
+Total pixels = pixels * pixels.
      - 20
      - integer
    * - :py:data:`algorithm`